Alberto Sadde

-Raycast is one of those tools I can’t live without, it saves me tons of time by allowing me to quickly access apps, execute commands, move and resize windows, expand text, and so much more.
+Raycast is one of those tools I can't live without.
+It saves me tons of time by allowing me to quickly access apps, execute commands, move and resize windows, chat with AI, expand text, and so much more.
 It is truly a game-changer for my productivity.

 In this guide, I'll explain what Raycast is, why I use it, and how I use it.
 I'll also share some of my favorite extensions.